ravi-2422/MajorProject/README.md

 # real-time-pothole-detection
-Pothole detection from real time video stream or images with Python.
+Pothole detection from real time video stream or images with Python ussing cnn model.

 YoloV4-Tiny and OpenCV used for this project.

+- Clone the project

 - Goto the cloned folder.
 ```